Results For Eye Doctor Austin TX

 While this is one of the most comprehensive online directories for eye care professionals, we understand that sometimes you may want to continue your search outside of this site when looking for an eye care provider that performs routine eye exams.
 To help you do that, we have compiled a list of search terms that will return you the best additional results outside of this site.
 Those search terms are Austin eye doctor, optometrist South Austin, South Austin eye doctor, ophthalmologist Austin, and eye doctor in Austin.

 Below are additional cities we serve in the Austin area:

 Learn More About the Eye Exam Austin Residents Trust Most

-Eye exams, including contact lens exams, are important to your overall eye health.
+Eye exams, including contact lens exams, are important to your overall eye care.
 If you or someone you know needs an eye exam, you have come to the right place.
-All of the highly recommended optometrist listed on this site provide comprehensive eye exams and will check your vision, screen for eye diseases and injuries, ensure that your eyes are healthy, and even provide you with a new set of glasses or contact lens prescription if needed, including a custom contact lens fitting.
-Doctors will also thoroughly check your eyes for farsightedness, nearsightedness, any astigmatism and when appropriate conduct glaucoma testing and treatment.
+All of the highly recommended Austin optometrists listed on this site provide comprehensive eye exams and will check your vision, screen for eye diseases and injuries, ensure healthy vision, and even provide you with a new set of glasses or contact lens prescription if needed, including custom contact lens fittings.
+Doctors will also thoroughly check your eyes for farsightedness, nearsightedness, any astigmatism, and when appropriate conduct glaucoma testing and treatment.

 Thorough eye exams simply require you to look through a phoropter, which may be digital or non-digital and is shaped like large glasses.
 The doctors will switch the lenses on the device multiple times while asking you to determine which one improves your sight or works better for each eye.
 During this process, the doctor takes notes of the numbers that you indicate to provide you with the best vision correction.
 These numbers are used to help determine the type of glasses or contact lenses you need, which means your accurate feedback is important.